SambhavG99/Front/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# ng new
+The Angular CLI makes it easy to create an application that already works, right out of the box.
+It already follows our best practices!

+# ng generate
+Generate components, routes, services and pipes with a simple command.
+The CLI will also create simple test shells for all of these.

+# ng serve
+Easily test your app locally while developing.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.